 PJ Prudat

 PJ Prudat is an actor and playwright.
-She participated in Brian’s Playwriting and Dramaturgy course several years ago, which led to an invitation to develop a new project with Nightswimming’s dramaturgical support.
-PJ is working on the following during two linked residencies with Nightswimming:
+She participated in Brian’s Playwriting and Dramaturgy course, which led to an invitation to develop a new project during a residency with Nightswimming’s dramaturgical support.
+PJ’s first residency period focused on this project:

 In 2021, PJ created a short film version of this project for the Toronto Digital Fringe Festival.
 Entitled kiskisiwin nimihko (remembering my blood), the film included PJ herself in a 30 minute monologue drawing on text from the play, and her own commentary on reconciliation, ancestry and loss.